masoudmodabber/commons-protocol/docs/domain.md

 * Participants may refuse any exchange.
 * The protocol records value but does not set it.
 * A Commons Balance records a relationship, not stored wealth.
+* Every Participant belongs to one Home Commons.
+* Each Commons is responsible only for its own Participants.
+* Cross Commons cooperation occurs through voluntary Reciprocity Agreements.
+* No global Ledger or central authority is required.
 * No balance grants political authority.
 * No balance grants ownership of another person's labour.
 * Trust comes from factual participation rather than social scoring.
 * Ledger changes must be explainable through traceable events.
 * Commons remain locally autonomous.
-* Cross Commons cooperation should not require central control.
 * Temporary responsibility is preferred over permanent authority.
 * The first application should remain simpler than the full protocol.